Director Liability + AI Oversight

 FMA and RBNZ Regulated Entities

-Organisations with Maori Community Impact
+Organisations with Māori Community Impact

-If your AI systems collect, analyse, or make decisions using data about Maori communities, your board has governance obligations that go beyond the Privacy Act.
-We work with boards to integrate Te Tiriti principles into AI governance in a way that is substantive, not performative -- ensuring partnership and data sovereignty are reflected in how AI is overseen.
+If your AI systems collect, analyse, or make decisions using data about Māori communities, your board has governance obligations that go beyond the Privacy Act 2020.
+Te Tiriti o Waitangi creates expectations of partnership, protection, and participation that cannot be satisfied by a privacy impact assessment alone.
+We work with boards to integrate Treaty principles into AI governance in a way that is substantive, not performative, ensuring data kaitiakitanga, rangatiratanga over information, and meaningful iwi consultation are reflected in how AI is overseen at the highest level.
+This is about building governance that honours the constitutional fabric of New Zealand.
+We bring both the governance expertise and the cultural understanding that Māori data governance demands.

 Common Questions From NZ Directors